-Landmarks insauga – The Comic Den
+Mississauga History: The Comic Den

 Closed since 2007, The Comic Den was once a unique and beloved source of all things super hero related; including, of course, comic books.
 However, to the surprise of many, the Den also has other collectibles like sports cards, trade paperbacks, and other related paraphernalia.

 For 28 years, owner Terry Visser ran The Den, which started out as a tiny shop at local flea markets, then expanded into a small but consistently reliable operation on Kirwin Ave in the Cooksville area of Mississauga.

 Mississauga is known to most people as a sprawling suburb, but for those of us who have grown up here our whole lives, we knew that there is much more to the city than strip malls and traffic lights.
 The Comic Den was the kind of place that all kids from Cooksville knew about.
 It belonged to them as much as it did to the owner.

 Every summer my two best friends and I would spend whole days riding our bikes through the trails starting in the Mississauga Valley Park behind Thornwood Elementary, and finally exiting through the forest right off of Kirwin Ave.
 If it was especially nice out, we’d ride East on Dundas and spend a few hours doing tricks near the rail tracks in the area we referred to as Camel’s Hump.

 The Comic Den is truly a local Mississauga landmark, which deserves recognition.
 It’s a shame that a whole generation of youth will not be able to experience it as myself and many other Cooksville kids did.
 With every passing day, I get more and more nervous that there will come a time when I will drive by and the little white house will not be there anymore.